mach-composer/mach-composer-cli/docs/src/reference/components/structure.md

 variables must be set on the component if those are actually set in your MACH configuration.

-So only if you have following configuration for your component:
+So only if you have the following configuration for your component:

 ```yaml
 components: